 5.2 Employment

 Figure [insert figure number] illustrates the impact of the minimum wage hike on employment.
-Initially, we calculated the proportion of job losses attributable to farm closures.
+First, we calculated the proportion of job losses by farm closures.
 In panel a), a notable spike in the proportion of jobs lost due to farm closures is observed from year 2 (i.e., 2015) onwards.